ziinaio/ziina/README.md

 It is heavily inspired by [tmate](https://github.com/tmate-io/tmate).

 Ziina is (basically) server-less.
-You only need an SSH server with a public IP as an entry-point for your peers.
+You only need an SSH server with a public IP that serves as an entry-point for your peers.
 Your peers only need a standard SSH client.

 ## How does it work?